How does this medication work? What will it do for me?

 Antibiotic-associated colitis: This medication, like other antibiotics, may cause a potentially dangerous condition called antibiotic-associated colitis (or pseudomembranous colitis).
 Symptoms include severe, watery diarrhea that may be bloody.
 If you notice these symptoms, stop taking cefixime and contact your doctor as soon as possible.

 Hemolytic anemia: Rarely, cefixime causes a condition where red blood cells are destroyed before the end of the cells' normal lifespan.
 This condition is called hemolytic anemia, which can cause severe health complications.
-People who notice symptoms of hemolytic anemia (unusual fatigue, yellowing of the eyes or skin, dark urine, or pale skin) should contact their doctor immediately.
+People who have had hemolytic anemia before may be more likely to experience hemolytic anemia caused by cefixime.
+If you notice symptoms of hemolytic anemia such as unusual fatigue, yellowing of the eyes or skin, dark urine, or pale skin, contact your doctor immediately.

-Kidney function: People with reduced kidney function or kidney disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
+Cefixime may also cause decreased kidney function and, in rare instances, kidney failure.
+If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Overgrowth of organisms: Prolonged or repeated use of cefixime may result in an overgrowth of bacteria or fungi and organisms that are not killed by the medication.
 This can cause other infections, such as yeast infections, to develop.